top of page

 On average, I expect at least one power outage per week.
 But Siquijor likes to keep things spicy. 🌶️

 Sometimes, I get lucky and go two or even three weeks without a single issue.
-Other times… well, let's just say five outages in a single week is not unheard of.
+Other times… well, let's just say five outages in a single day is not unheard of.

 Predicting it?
 Almost impossible. 🚨